Lakefield College School: History

 On January 1, 1966, Lakefield Preparatory School was renamed Lakefield College School.
-In 1969, Prince Philip The Duke of Edinburgh visited and presented Gold, Silver, and Bronze Awards.
+In 1969, Prince Philip, Duke of Edinburgh, visited and presented Gold, Silver, and Bronze Awards.
 In 1970, the funds for a new theatre and classroom building were donated and construction began.
 It was called the McLaughlin-Osler Centre and was opened by former Old Boy, Teacher and then Peterborough MP Hugh Faulkner.
 The next Headmaster, John Terry M. Guest was appointed in 1971, and Ashelworth House and property surrounding the school was purchased.

-In 1977, Prince Andrew attended the school for a term as an exchange student from Gordonstoun School, Scotland.
+In 1977, Andrew Mountbatten Windsor (former prince and Duke of York) attended the school for a term as an exchange student from Gordonstoun School, Scotland.
 The school became the first Canadian member of the Round Square Conference of Schools, an international association of schools with similar values and beliefs.

 In 1979, the school celebrated its centennial.

 In 1985, David Hadden took over as Headmaster, initiating major changes.
 Although there was much debate among its alumni, Board of Governors, and trustees, LCS became co-educational in response to changing times and enrollment.
 In 1989, the first female students were accepted to LCS.
 Under Hadden's headship, the old chapel was replaced (1997), an artificial outdoor ice hockey rink was constructed (2005) in memory of Bob Armstrong, the Northcote campus was added (2007) and construction on a $12.5 million Student Recreation Centre was begun (2007).

 In early 2008, David Thompson, the Principal of Greenwood College School and LCS trustee, was appointed as Hadden's successor.
 In 2008, the new student recreation centre, with a gymnasium, outdoor education classrooms, and student common areas was officially opened and named Hadden Hall.

 David Thompson resigned as Head of School, effective June 30, 2010, and Sarah McMahon was appointed Interim Head of School, effective August 1, 2010.
-Struan Robertson joined LCS as Head of School in March 2011.
+Struan Robertson joined LCS as Head of School in March 2012.
 Robertson resigned as Head of School, effective June 30, 2016, and Guy McLean was appointed Interim Head of School, effective August 1, 2016.

 In August 2017, Anne-Marie Kee joined Lakefield College School as its 12th Head of School and Head of LCS Foundation.

+Lakefield College School had the volunteer support of Prince Andrew.
+The Duke's term as honorary chair and trustee of the Lakefield College School Foundation expired in 2019 and he is no longer associated with the school.